Zabranjeno/Notes/README.md

 Back at where my parents and me lived, a bunch of people goes into something resembling a celler in a yard in Stadionska cesta.
 I close the door after they all went in and tell my dad what I did, and he said he went there and locked the door.

 War started in Yugoslavia when my country, Croatia, seperated, and my dad, Željko loses his job, because he was working for a Serbian company, and we relied on mom, who was Serbian and worked in cadastre.
 My 2nd floor neighbour, Dalibor Podrug, gives me a Motorola, and I mention action Maslenica on it, not knowing I shouldn't mention that.
-I likely tipped off the Serbs, and a lot more people died because of my stupidity.
+I likely tipped off the Serbs, and a lot more people died then should because of my stupidity.
 One autumn, we figured out we will stay out of firewood for the winter, so my dad decides to go into Serb occupied teritory for wood, with his Borba truck, and takes me with him.
 Cetnicks stop us, and one of them asks me if I know who he was.
 I said, I know, you're cetnik!
 He got pissed off and told me and dad to get out of the truck.
 They took my dad behind the truck, and one of them told me to turn around and concluded I have a nice little head.
 Next thing I know, we're sitting at Borba truck again, and he asks me again if I knew who he was, but this time